Woman sitting on couch

 Estrogen

 During the follicular and menstruation phases, estrogen plays a dominant role.
 Estrogen levels will decrease as you begin menstruating, which can leave you feeling fatigued.
 When your period ends, estrogen will increase and you’ll likely regain your energy.
 As the follicular phase continues until ovulation, estrogen levels increase and you might notice glowing skin.
 Estrogen levels peak right before ovulation, which is also your fertile window for pregnancy.
-If an egg isn’t fertilized, estrogen levels will drop while testosterone and progesterone increase.
+If an egg isn’t fertilized, estrogen levels will drop while progesterone increases.

 Progesterone